 So from the Loud, Totally Mad and obsessive German Shepherd Lady you made the right call if you’re reading this and decided to join DTC.

 From riding and competing with horses for most of my life I had a mid-life crisis in 2011 and did my first sprint triathlon!
 I don’t come from any athletic background at all so it has been a massive learning curve and quite life changing.
 What a fantastic group of people triathletes are, I have learnt so much and made many new friend and now can’t imagine my life without it.
 It is certainly addictive, I don’t aspire to beat anyone but myself and I have a massive love for middle distance races.
-For me the social side of the sport is as important as the racing so as membership secretary and part of the social team I’m here to help you enjoy your journey through triathlon.
+For me the social side of the sport is as important as the racing so as membership secretary I’m here to help you enjoy your journey through triathlon.
 Contact me with any membership queries.

 Junior Point of Contact - Richard Wroughton